-Whether any of our customers individually account for more than 10% of revenue in any period depends on various factors affecting our business with that customer and with other customers, including overall changes in demand for a customers' product, seasonality of business, the extent and timing of new program wins, losses or follow-on business, the phasing in or out of programs, the growth rate of other customers, price competition and changes in our customers' supplier base or supply chain strategies.
+Whether any of our customers individually accounts for more than 10% of revenue in any period depends on various factors affecting our business with that customer and with other customers, including overall changes in demand for customers' product, seasonality of business, the extent and timing of new program wins, losses or follow-on business, the phasing in or out of programs, the growth rate of other customers, price competition and changes in our customers' supplier base or supply chain strategies.

-In the aggregate, our top 10 customers represented 71% of revenue in the first quarter of 2012 (first quarter of 2011 - 74%).
+In the aggregate, our top 10 customers represented 71% of revenue for both the second quarter and first half of 2012 (second quarter and first half of 2011 - 72% and 73%, respectively).
 We are dependent upon continued revenue from our largest customers.
 We generally enter into master supply agreements with our customers that provide the framework for our overall relationship.
 These agreements do not typically guarantee a particular level of business or fixed pricing.
-Instead, we bid on a program-by-program basis and typically receive customer purchase orders for specific quantities and timing of products.
-There can be no assurance that revenue from our largest customers or any other customers will continue at the same historical levels or will not decrease in absolute terms or as a percentage of total revenue.
+Instead, we bid on a program-by-program basis and typically receive customers will continue at the same historical levels or will not decrease in absolute terms or as a percentage of total revenue.
 A significant decrease in revenue from these or other customers, or a loss of a major customer, would have a material adverse impact on our business, our revenue and our results of operations.

 In the EMS industry, customers may cancel contracts and volume levels can be changed or delayed.
 Customers may also shift business to a competitor or bring programs in-house to improve their own utilization or to adjust the concentration of their supplier base to manage supply continuity risk.
 We cannot assure the timely replacement of delayed, cancelled or reduced orders with new business.
 In addition, we cannot assure that any of our current customers will continue to utilize our services.
 Order cancellations and changes or delays in production could have a material adverse impact on our results of operations and working capital performance, including requiring us to carry higher than expected levels of inventory.
 Order cancellations and delays could also lower our asset utilization, resulting in lower margins.
-Significant period-to-period changes in margins can also result if new program wins or follow-on business are more competitively priced than past programs.
+Significant period-to-period changes in margins can also result if new program wins or followon business are more competitively priced than past programs.

-We believe that delivering sustainable revenue growth depends on increasing sales to existing customers for their current and future product generations and expanding the range of services we provide to these customers.
+We believe that delivering profitable revenue growth depends on increasing sales to existing customers for their current and future product generations and expanding the range of services we provide to these customers.
 We continue to pursue new customers and acquisition opportunities to expand our end market penetration, diversify our end market mix, and to enhance and add new technologies and capabilities to our offerings.